IGEM/SR/4 Edition 3 - Variable volume gasholders storing lighter than air gases

 - the term “must” identifies a requirement by law in Great Britain (GB) at the time of publication

-Such terms may have different meanings when used in legislation, or Health and Safety Executive (HSE) Approved Codes of Practice (ACoPs) or Guidance, and reference needs to be made to such statutory legislation or official guidance for information on legal obligations.
+Such terms may have different meanings when used in legislation, or Health and Safety Executive (HSE) Approved Code of Practice (ACoP) or guidance, and reference needs to be made to such statutory Legislation or official guidance for information on legal obligations.

-1.8 The primary responsibility for compliance with legal duties relating to health and safety at work rests with the employer.
-The fact that certain employees, for example "responsible engineers" are allowed to exercise their professional judgement does not allow employers to abrogate their primary responsibilities.
-Employers must:
+1.14 The primary responsibility for compliance with legal duties relating to health and safety at work rests with the employer.
+The fact that certain employees, for example "responsible engineers", are allowed to exercise their professional judgement does not allow employers to abrogate their primary responsibilities.

 - have done everything to ensure, so far as is reasonably practicable, that there are no better protective measures that can be taken other than relying on the exercise of professional judgement by "responsible engineers"